 In this application, the meter is set up for automatic reset (non-latching relay).
 Acknowledging the alarm while it is still present has no effect on either the LED or the relay.
+When the alarm fir and the LEI

-When the alarm finally goes away, the relay automatically resets and the LED also goes off.
+is no effect on eitner the LED or the relay.
+When inally goes away, the relay automatically resets Normal Off Off

-Automatic reset only

-Condition LED Relay

-Normal Off Off
+ED also goes off.
 Alarm On On

-Ack (No effect) On On
+3 Ack (No effect) On On

 Normal Off Off